valtimo-platform/valtimo-documentation/release-notes/major9/09.23.0/valtimo-frontend-libraries.md

   In case Keycloak is used for IAM, the user management page now shows a warning message stating that user management is only supported within Keycloak.

   The message can be customized by using the translation key `userManagement.notSupported`.

+* **Added 'Claim' button on case detail page**

+  Added a default button on the case details page to `claim` a case directly to the user logged into the application.

+  The case will be assigned to the user when clicking on this option.
+The `claim` button is disabled when the case is already assigned to the logged-in user.

 ## Bugfixes

 The following bugs were fixed: